TassianaMilka/Live/XP/Data Universe com IA/README.md

 The name of the channel you participated in?

-I participated for Alura+Fiap.
+I participated for XP;

 What was the day or days?

-01 the July in 2024.
+04 the July in 2024.

 # The main points